 4. Audit-ready transactions

-Having separate bank accounts for your different legal entities allows you to give lenders and investors detailed visibility into the financial standing of your business as a whole.
+Having separate bank accounts for your different legal entities lets you give lenders and investors detailed visibility into your business's financial standing.

 Should the time come when you need to apply for a bank loan or raise external funding to help finance your business, demonstrating clear and accurate financials will both streamline the process and set you up for greater success.

-Using a single bank account for multiple legal entities can be risky when it comes to limiting liability and properly reconciling your income.
-Fortunately, setting up more than one account is easy, and many banks allow you to open a separate business account free of charge.
+Using a single bank account for multiple legal entities can be risky when limiting liability and properly reconciling your income.
+Fortunately, setting up several accounts is easy, and many banks allow you to open a separate business account free of charge.

 Need reliable bookkeeping services for your multiple business accounts?
 Enkel can help.